-Soon, entertainment providers recognized this need and fulfilled it by offering Live TV streaming, albeit, online.
+Soon, entertainment providers recognized this need and fulfilled it by offering Live TV streaming sites that stream TV channels.
 So now, one can access Live TV channels including sports events, news shows, and other media, just like one could with cable TV.
 The only difference is that this can be done from anywhere, anytime, using various devices, without having to pay a hefty price.

 If you too are looking for the best quality free TV streaming sites, we’ve got your back.
 Here’s a list of the ones we think would satisfy your cravings for watching Live channels online:

 Stream2watch’s biggest advantage is that it is accessible in more than 35 different nations, unlike most of the Live TV services listed here.
 If you’re a huge fan of sports and mainly want to use the Live TV feature for this purpose, Stream2watch could be the perfect choice.
 It is dedicated to offering live broadcasting of sports events of sports like Basketball, Football, Hockey, Tennis, and Baseball.

 What’s more?
 Most of it can be streamed in HD!
 That said, it does have one major hitch and that is, the annoying ads.
 But no lunches in this world are for free so this is a very small price to pay for a free service.